 Who Should Invest

-The Fund is designed for Asian-domiciled investors seeking a strategy that targets long-term return through a global balanced portfolio with an Asian focus.
+The Fund is designed for all investors seeking a strategy that targets long-term return through a global balanced portfolio with an Asian focus.

 The Fund is primarily invested in global equities and bonds, with a focus on Asian equities.
 As such, the Fund is exposed to higher than normal volatility, compared to a standard global balanced fund.
 This is based on the fact that Asian share prices tend to be more volatile than their developed market counterparts.
 In order to reduce the volatility in the portfolio, the Fund has also invested in fixed-interest investments.
 Bonds are generally considered to be safer than equities.
 However, their value can be significantly reduced by interest rate movement.
 When interest rates go up, bond values generally go down, and vice versa.
 Returns from overseas bond and equity markets can also be subject to fluctuations in exchange rates, which can have the effect of eroding or enhancing the value of investment returns for investors.
 Moreover, the Investment Manager regularly runs several risk reports, with the objective of assessing the implied risks taken in the portfolio, the result of which will lead the Investment Manager either to increase or reduce risk in the portfolio.
 Though we seek to achieve a long-term annualised real rate of return in excess of 2% per annum above Hong Kong wage inflation (when measured in Hong Kong dollar terms), this is not guaranteed.